MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/Deploy/Prepare-machines-in-workgroups-and-untrusted-domains-for-backup.md

 ms.assetid: e63b86d4-1f83-48ef-82bb-636b9dc745e2
 ---
 # Prepare machines in workgroups and untrusted domains for backup

+>Applies To: System Center 2016 Technical Preview - Data Protection Manager

 DPM can protect computers that are in untrusted domains or workgroups.
 You can authenticate these computers using a local user account (NTLM authentication), or using certificates.
 For both types of authentication you'll need to prepare the infrastructure before you can set up a protection group that contains the sources you want to back up.

-1.  **Install a certificate**‚ÄîIf you want to use certificate authentication install a certificate on the DPM server and on the computer you want to protect.
+1.  **Install a certificate**óIf you want to use certificate authentication install a certificate on the DPM server and on the computer you want to protect.

-2.  **Install the agent**‚ÄîInstall the agent on the computer you want to protect.
+2.  **Install the agent**óInstall the agent on the computer you want to protect.

-3.  **Recognize the DPM server**‚ÄîConfigure the computer to recognize the DPM server for performing backups.
-To do this you‚Äôll run the SetDPMServer command.
+3.  **Recognize the DPM server**óConfigure the computer to recognize the DPM server for performing backups.
+To do this youíll run the SetDPMServer command.

-4.  **Attach the computer**‚ÄîLastly you‚Äôll need to attach the protected computer to the DPM server.
+4.  **Attach the computer**óLastly youíll need to attach the protected computer to the DPM server.

 ## Before you start
 Before you started check the supported protection scenarios and required network settings